GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 Italia Ottaviano died following a brief illness Thursday, May 16, 2002, at age 94.

 Born May 14, 1908, in Ischia, Italy, Mrs. Ottaviano was a resident of Falmouth, Mass.
 She came to the U.S. when she was an infant.
-She married in 1930 and lived in Brooklyn, N.Y., and Newburgh, N.Y., until retiring to Sandwich, Mass. in 1970.
+She marriage in 1930 and lived in Brooklyn, N.Y., and Newburgh, N.Y., until retiring to Sandwich, Mass. in 1970.

 Mrs. Ottaviano is survived by her daughter, Ann Reynolds and husband John of Woodland; son, Robert Ottaviano and wife Rita of Falmouth, Mass; six grandchildren and nine great-grandchildren.